a-mean-blogger/TM-dev/tm/README.md

 ## Overview

-Text Game Maker JS is a javascript library to make 'text games' on that can be played on internet browsers.
+Text Game Maker JS is a library to make text games for web browsers.
+It can create a console-like HTML5 canvas on a web browser,  print text on it and get user's inputs.

-## Components

-- **TM.ScreenManager**
-Text Game Maker Screen Manager constructor.
-The instance(TMS) creates a console-like HTML5 canvas and has functions to print text on the canvas

-- **TM.InputManager**
-Text Game Maker Input Manager constructor.
-The instance(TMI) captures user inputs and has functions to check inputs

-- **TM.DebugManager**
-Text Game Maker Debug Manager constructor.
-The instance(TMD) prints data on 'debug-output' section(selected dom) to debug game

 ## Demo